adrian-tech-enthusiast/libactivation/README.md

 ## Key Features

-- **Comprehensive Activation Functions**: Includes a variety of activation functions such as Sigmoid, ReLU, Tanh, Leaky ReLU, and more, each optimized for high performance.
+- **Comprehensive Activation Functions**: Includes a variety of activation functions such as Sigmoid, ReLU, Tanh, Leaky ReLU, Identity, and more, each optimized for high performance.
 - **Optimized for Speed**: Carefully optimized C code to ensure maximum performance, crucial for training and deploying neural networks.
 - **Extensive Unit Testing:** Unit tests are provided for each activation function to ensure correctness and reliability.
 These tests cover a variety of input scenarios to validate the behavior of the functions.